| Wheeling’s

 building!
 The truth is she probably rounded the number, something the

 Bible writers did repeatedly.
+The 1907

 interview with J.H.
 Kellogg comes next.
 (See the above-mentioned The